 There’s no wonder that money is a prevalent theme in a lot of songs.
 Struggling artists never have enough of it.
-And even when they’re famous, hanging on to it isn’t easy (as we see in the The Beatles “You Never Give Me Your Number”).
+And even when they’re famous, hanging on to it isn’t easy (as we hear in The Beatles ‘You Never Give Me Your Money’).

 In this post, we reveal the best money songs out there about them greenbacks.

 Table of Contents

 - Our Pick of the Best Songs About Money

 - “Money (That’s What I Want)” by The Flying Lizards

 - “Opportunities (Let’s Make Lots of Money)” by Pet Shop Boys